cleverness/cleverness-to-do-list-plugin/readme.txt

 == Changelog ==

 = 3.1 =
+* Lowered the number of database calls when showing to-do items
+* Added option to show date to-do item was added
 * Added button under Settings to delete all to-do items
 * Added setting to show who assigned the to-do item in email
 * Fixed master view not showing only assigned items
 * Fixed translations not loading
 * Changed plugin activation set-up
+* Changed the field order in the display table
 * Fixed issues with fields that should be hidden appearing when using the todoadmin shortcode

 = 3.0.6 =